ubaldot/defrecs/README.md

 It follows a checklist for components implementation:

-1. Each internal state `x` must have an associated mutex.
+1. Each internal state `x` must have an associated mutex,
-2. Each output must have both a publish and a subscribe function.
+2. Each output must have both a *publish* and a *subscribe* function.
 The publish function is used internally to update the output and the subscribe is exposed to other components.

+> [TIP!]
+>
-For example, if output `y` of component A is used as input of component B, then component A must implement both a publish and subscribe function for `y`.
-The publish function is kept internal to component A (in-fact it is declared as `static`)  whereas the subscribe function is included in `componentA.h` file and it is is called by component B.
+> If output `y` of component A is used as input of component B, then
+> component A must implement both a publish and subscribe function for `y`.
+> The publish function is kept internal to component A (in-fact it is declared
+> as `static`)  whereas the > subscribe function is included in
+> `componentA.h`.
+Next, `ComponentB.c` shall include `componentA.h` and
+> now `ComponentB` can read `y` as input by simply call the subscribe function.
+>
-The output function `h(x,u)` can be implemented either inside the publish or the subscribe function.
+> The output function `h(x,u)` can be  implemented
+> either inside the publish or the subscribe function.

 3. Header files of each component must only contain the declaration of the init function, the step function, and the subscribe_ functions.